danvk/aoc2024/README.md

 "Each cheat has a distinct start position (the position where the cheat is activated, just before the first move that is allowed to go through walls)" -> this implies to me that a cheat must start just before you move onto a `#`.

 Ah, maybe I'm not allowing you to cheat via the outer perimeter?
+That was definitely a part of it.
+The other part was that cheats don't need to start right before you cross a wall.
+They can start anywhere.
+So the quote about "just before the first move" was extremely misleading.

+I found today's puzzle super frustrating.
+The most frustrating so far.
+Mostly because part 2 was so contrived and ambiguous.